What Are the Responsibilities of a Property Manager?

 - Are you white or Hispanic?
 Race is also a protected class under the Federal Fair Housing Act.
 Asking a prospective tenant about their race amounts to discrimination.

-Understanding other laws can also help in handling security deposits, evicting a tenant, terminating a lease, and property safety standards compliance.
+Understanding other landlord-tenant laws can also help in handling security deposits, evicting a tenant, terminating a lease, and property safety standards compliance.

 4. Maintenance and Repairs